/ Blog · Website MigrationPost

 Operator notes

-Before moving to Wix, make a simple inventory: pages, posts, media, forms, plugins, tracking tools, ranking URLs, backlinks, and customer paths.
-The inventory is what keeps the launch from becoming a guessing game.
+In our experience, the single thing that saves a Wix migration is a simple inventory done first: pages, posts, media, forms, plugins, tracking tools, ranking URLs, backlinks, and customer paths.
+The inventory is what keeps the launch from becoming a guessing game — and what catches the ranking blog post everyone forgot about until traffic dropped.

 • Export WordPress content before making changes.